J90-arch/algoritmai/README.md

 I am not responsible for anything that happens to your account, since AI is not very accurate currently.

-A few other github repositories were used and I will credit them
+A few other github repositories were used:

 Trading 212 api:
 https://github.com/BenTimor/Trading212API